 An earlier estimate of the gains to Armenia from the DCFTA is Maliszewska et al. (2008), known as the CASE study.
 The CASE study estimates gains to Armenia from the DCFTA that are about 2.5 times larger than the gains estimated in the present study.
-We explain in appendix I that the larger estimated gains of the CASE study are due to due to a combination of two effects: (i) larger assumed distortions in the CASE study; and (ii) different modeling assumptions.
-The larger the distortions are, the more gains there are from their removal.
+We explain in appendix I that the larger estimated gains of the CASE study are due to due to a combination of two effects: (i) larger assumed distortions in the CASE study:

+and (ii) different modeling assumptions.
+Regarding the distortions, the larger the distortions are, the more gains there are from their removal.
 As we explain in Jensen and Tarr (2011, appendix I), the larger distortions in the CASE study partly reflect the fact that our study was based on estimates of distortions in 2010, while the CASE study uses estimates of distortions from 2006 or 2007.
 Since Armenia has implemented substantial reforms in the interim, the initial distortions in the CASE study are significantly higher.
 This is the case with border costs.
 But it is also due, in some cases, to the fact that we had greater data available to us that allowed a more accurate estimate, for example in the services survey and estimates that we conducted.
-Further, we assume that the benefits of services commitments in a DCFTA are limited to EU investors, while the CASE study assumes those commitments will be extended multilaterally.